-Governmental institutions responsible for cultural and natural heritage National Commission for UNESCO Focal points of other international Conventions/programmes World Heritage site managers/coordinators
+Governmental institutions responsible for cultural and natural heritage

+Focal points of other international Conventions/programmes

+World Heritage site managers/coordinators

+Local communities

+External experts

 2. Synergies with other Conventions

 2.1.
 Multilateral Environmental Agreements

 2.1.1 - According to the information available at the World Heritage Centre, in addition to the World Heritage Convention, your State is party to/not party to/in the process of adhering to the following agreements.
 Please check and amend as necessary.